malaybaku/VMagicMirror/docs/langs/_english/docs/hand_tracking.md

 <div class="doc-ul" markdown="1">

 - It does not track quick movement.
-- Precision will decrease when the hand does not face to webcam.
+- Precision will decrease when the hand does not face to the camera.
-- Cross hands is not recognized.
+- App v3.9.1 and older version does not recognize cross hands.
 - Hand detection area is small, in compare to tracking specialized device (like Leap Motion).

 </div>